ryleeliyixuan/dungeon-game/README.md

 ![paper-prototype-1](https://github.com/ryleeliyixuan/dungeon-game/blob/main/img/paper-prototype-1.jpeg)

 ## Iteration 2 - CAD Prototype - 2d Draft 1
+### Iteration Explained
+* **Logistic**: We carefully thought through the case of having multi-players.
+We think this would not be a fair game if we ask each of the players play the game after/before some others.
+This is because one playing after the others can observe the previous rounds and see the patterns, thus having higher chance of succeeding in the game.
+  * In response to this, we change the game to "one-player, multiple rounds".
+We will have one player playing on the same matrix for 3 round.
+The metric of success is whether he/she can save the princess.
+And the trick of this game is to learn from the failed round, memorize whether rooms have demons or magic orbs.
+  * In this case, we cancel the placement of joystick as players don't have to choose the number of players anymore.
+  * Updated version of the logistic can be found in the BIG IDEA section.
 This is the 2d draft of our CAD prototype (version 1).

 ![2d-draft-v1](https://github.com/ryleeliyixuan/dungeon-game/blob/main/img/2d-draft-v1.jpg)